saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ### `deviceName`
 __Description__: allows you to set the name of the simulator, emulator, or real device you want to use in the test.

-You can use this to set up a test with either [static or dynamic allocation](https://docs.saucelabs.com/mobile-apps/app-storage), and run individual or parallel tests.
+You can use this to set up a test with either [static or dynamic allocation for RDC](https://docs.saucelabs.com/mobile-apps/app-storage), and run individual or parallel tests.
 * Dynamic allocation example: for an Android emulator test, you can request a generic Android emulator by using the option `"deviceName":"Android Emulator"`.
 * Static allocation example: if you want to use an Android emulator that looks and feels like a specific Android phone or tablet (e.g., Google Nexus 7 HD Emulator or a Samsung Galaxy S4), you need to specify the exact Android emulator skin to use (e.g., `"appium:deviceName":"Samsung Galaxy S4 Emulator"`).